Tesla's soaring stock cracks $2,000 ahead of share split

 Tesla will start rolling out "made-in-China" Model Y vehicles at its factory in Shanghai starting in 2021, the Global Times tweeted on Thursday, citing an unnamed executive.

-Investors expect important announcements when Tesla hold its long-awaited Battery Day on Sept.
+Investors expect important announcements when Tesla holds its long-awaited Battery Day on Sept.
 22, the same day as its annual shareholder meeting.

 The company is expected to present battery innovations, with analysts at Morgan Stanley predicting a company announcement on supplying “superior” battery packs to the auto industry.

-(Reporting by Noel Randewich, additional reporting by Tina Bellon Editing by Alistair Bell)
+(Reporting by Noel Randewich, additional reporting by Tina Bellon Editing by Alistair Bell and Lisa Shumaker)

 ((noel.randewich@tr.com; (415) 677 2542; Reuters Messaging: Twitter: @randewich))